 Hoist Finance primarily purchases portfolios under spot agreements (i.e., one-off transactions), pursuant to which portfolios of claims are purchased in one transaction upon payment.
-To a lesser extent, Hoist Finance purchases portfolios under forward flow agreements, pursuant to which claims are bought at a pre-defined price or price range for a given volume from a debt originator on an on-going basis.
+Hoist Finance also purchases portfolios under forward flow agreements, pursuant to which claims are bought at a pre-defined price or price range for a given volume from a debt originator on an on-going basis.
 The majority of debt portfolios for sale are currently offered to the market through competitive auction processes.
-The major debt originators typically have a panel of trusted debt purchasers to whom they offer the opportunity of participating in an auction.
-During the debt purchase process, Hoist Finance involves a team which, depending on the size of the transaction, includes a combination of country level management, local collection operations, its group-level investment team and senior executive management.
+Many debt originators typically have a panel of trusted debt purchasers to whom they offer the opportunity of participating in an auction.

-Hoist Finance purchases several categories of loans: "garage" claims are loans that are five years or more in default and that are fully written off; tertiary claims are loans that are between two and five years in default; secondary claims are loans that are between nine months and two years in default; primary claims are loans that are between three and nine months in default; fresh claims are loans that are between 1 day and 3 months in default and; payers are loans of any age that have a recent history of continuous payments.
-Hoist Finance also selectively purchases performing and secured consumer loans in certain jurisdictions as well as claims from small-and medium-sized enterprises (SMEs).
+Hoist Finance purchases several categories of loans: "garage" claims are loans that are five years or more in default and in most cases are fully written off; tertiary claims are loans that are between two and five years in default; secondary claims are loans that are between nine months and two years in default; primary claims are loans that are between three and nine months in default; fresh claims are loans that are between 1 day and 3 months in default and; payers are loans of any age that have a recent history of continuous payments.
+Hoist

+Finance also selectively purchases performing and secured consumer loans in certain jurisdictions as well as claims from small and medium-sized enterprises ("SMEs").
 Performing, secured and higher quality loans (e.g., fresher claims and payers) are generally sold at a lower discount than old NPLs as they entail increased predictability and lower cost to collect.
-Hoist Finance selectively purchases and collects on such loans in certain jurisdictions where it is found profitable, such as Germany and the United Kingdom.
-The table below sets forth each claim type as a percentage of total carrying value as of 31 December 2017, 2016 and 2015.
+Hoist Finance selectively purchases and collects on such loans in certain jurisdictions where it is found profitable.
+The table below sets forth each claim type as a percentage of total carrying value as of 31 December 2018, 2017 and 2016 respectively.

 As of 31 December (2)

-2017 2016 2015
+2018 2017 2016

 (%)

-Tertiary 56 (3) 56 (3) 45
+Tertiary 53 56 54

-Secondary 17 23 20
+Secondary 17 17 23

-Primary (1) 16 12 8
+Primary (1) 18 16 13

-Payers 11 8 27
+Secondary Primary (1) Payers 12 11 10

 Total 100 100 100